-Council is committed to protecting privacy and complying with our obligations under the Privacy and Personal Information Act (PPIP Act) and the Health Records and Information Privacy Act (HRIP Act).
+Council is committed to protecting privacy and complying with our obligations under the:

 Personal information will be used only for the purposes outlined below.
 Where the intended use includes confidentiality, information will be treated as confidential unless otherwise required or authorised by law.

 This Privacy Statement explains how your personal information will be treated when you interact with Council and this website.
 The practices outlined in this Privacy Statement are subject to any rights we may have to handle personal information in accordance with relevant legislation.

 The personal information we collect via this website may include:

 - the content of any electronic forms you submit, documents you provide or transactions you make via this website;